NoteweeP/claude-instructions/examples.md

 ```
 Bad: "Write a sorting function."

-Good: "Please write a Python function that implements merge sort with the following requirements:
+Good: "Please write a Python function that implements merge sort with:
 - Handle both numeric and string inputs
 - Include error handling for invalid inputs
 - Add comments explaining the algorithm's steps